Yello: Style

-Yello's sound is mainly characterized by unusual music samples, a heavy reliance on rhythm and Dieter Meier's dark voice.
-Yello makes heavy use of sampling in the construction of rhythm tracks, such as in "The Race" from 1988.
+Yello's sound is mainly characterized by unusual music samples, a heavy reliance on rhythm, and Dieter Meier's dark voice.
+Yello makes extensive use of sampling in the construction of rhythm tracks, such as in "The Race" from 1988.
 Boris Blank has taken a couple of vocal turns on "Swing" (from You Gotta Say Yes to Another Excess) and "Blazing Saddles" (from Flag).
-Guest vocalists have included Rush Winters, Billy Mackenzie, Stina Nordenstam, Jade Davies, Shirley Bassey, Heidi Happy and FiFi Rong.
-The group has shared writing credit with Mackenzie, Winters and Happy.
+Guest vocalists have included Rush Winters, Billy Mackenzie, Stina Nordenstam, Jade Davies, Shirley Bassey, Heidi Happy, and FiFi Rong.
+The group has shared writing credit with Mackenzie, Winters, and Happy.

 Yello rarely uses samples from previously released music; nearly every instrument has been sampled and re-engineered by Boris Blank, who over the years has built up an original sample library of thousands of named and categorised sounds.